 - 01 November 2022

 Pumpkins can serve as a great fall decor piece!
 The options with pumpkins are limitless!
 These staple fall decorations can be stacked on porch stairs and carved to be used as a luminary.
 Pumpkins can even be used as a planter to hold beautiful fall annuals.
 Continue reading to learn how to make a pumpkin planter!

 Selecting the Pumpkin

 The first step in creating a pumpkin planter is to select your favorite pumpkin from Green Side Up Garden & Gifts.
-Be sure to select a pumpkin with enough room to hold a 6-inch container or larger.
-Don’t worry about colors, as pumpkins can come in a variety of shades.
-White, orange and green heirloom pumpkins will work for this project.
+Be sure to choose a pumpkin with enough room to hold a 6-inch container or larger.
+Don’t worry about colors, as pumpkins can come in various shades.
+White, orange, and green heirloom pumpkins will work for this project.

 Select Fall Annuals